RobertTalbert/discretecs/Video/scripts-module-5.md

 One of the things we often do with sequences, which we learned about in the last video, is add their elements together or multiply them together.
 This video is going to demonstrate some mathematical notation for writing these in a compact and efficient way.

 First, realize that when we say "add or multiply the elements of a sequence" we don't necessarily mean ALL the elements.
 Sequences are infinite, and it's a tricky question as to whether it even makes sense to "Add up infinitely many things".
-So we always mean what we call a *partial sum* or *partial product* --- starting at a certain point in the sequence (usually the beginning) and adding up or multiplying together the first "n" elements of a sequence.
+That's a question that requires ideas from calculus to answer.
+So for us, when we speak of "adding" or "multiplying" terms of a sequence, for us we mean a *partial sum* or *partial product* --- starting at a certain point in the sequence (usually the beginning) and adding up or multiplying together the first "n" elements of a sequence.
 For example, in the sequence given by f(n) = 2**n where n starts at 0, here's the sum of the first 5 terms and the product of the first 5 terms, called the fifth partial sum and fifth partial product respectively.

 To write the sum of a sequence "a" starting at index 1 and going through index n, we write this: The big symbol here is a giant Greek capital letter "sigma", which starts with s to remind you of sums.
 Read this as "the sum of a_k, from k = 1 to k = n".
 THis means a1 plus a2 plus a3 plus a4, and so on through an.
 We can change a lot in this "sigma notation".
 For example the name of the index is irrelevant.
 We can also start the summing in a different place, or end it in a different place, or both.